 How long drug rehab takes depends on each separate case.
 The physical and psychological profile of the individual drug user combined with whatever substance they are using, plus the length of the drug usage and its severity, all contribute to the duration of rehab.
 Drug rehab works best when the individual, not the addiction, is treated.
 A severe drinking problem that has persisted for years will take longer to get under control than an instance of someone overmedicating for a month or two after being prescribed painkillers due to an accident.
 Some clients will walk out of a treatment facility after 30 days, but those suffering from years of severe addiction will need a minimum of 90 days to feel like they are back in control of their lives.

-Addiction should be viewed as a chronic disease, and any drug and alcohol rehab programs should include an aftercare program firmly in place to assist in the transition back to a regular routine.
+Addiction is best viewed as a chronic disease, and any drug rehab program should include an aftercare program firmly in place to assist in the transition back to a regular routine.

 The Drug Abuse Timeline